 One of the practice’s core competences is the design and implementation of highrise buildings.
 In 2012, ingenhoven architects was awarded the International High-Rise Building prize for the 139 meter high building 1 Bligh Street in Sydney, which was also certified with the highest Australian green building rating, “Green Star, six star”.

 At the beginning of 2017, the foundation 123 stone for the Toranomon Hills project in Tokyo was laid, a 185-meter high office tower and a 220-meter high residential tower.
 The buildings are scheduled for completion in 2019 and, following the Breezé Tower in Osaka (2005–2008), are the practice’s second high-rise building project in Japan.

 The hitherto largest project by ingenhoven architects is Marina One in Singapore—a 400,000 square meters high-rise project with two office towers and two residential towers that enclose a large public garden.
 The development will provide accommodation and workplaces for 20,000 people.
 The project, which has been completed in 2017, is an outstanding and groundbreaking example of a building in a megacity.

 The head office of ingenhoven architects is located in the Düsseldorf Media Harbor precinct.
-In addition, the firm is represented internationally at St. Moritz, Sydney, Singapore, and Santa Clara in California, USA.
+In addition, the firm is represented internationally at St. Moritz, Sydney and Singapore.